 The history of the Crusta cocktail dates back to the mid-19th century in New Orleans.
 It is credited to Joseph Santini, who was either working at the Jewel of the South or the City Exchange at the time.
 The exact year of its invention is uncertain, but it is believed to have been created sometime in the 1840s or 1850s.

-The Crusta first appeared in print in Jerry Thomas' 1862 Bartender's Guide, where it was referred to as “The Crusta.”
+The Crusta first appeared in print in Jerry Thomas' 1862 Bartender's Guide, where it was referred to as “The Brandy Crusta.”
 Thomas was a renowned bartender of his time, and his book was a significant contribution to the world of mixology.
 The inclusion of the Crusta in his guide helped to popularize the cocktail and cement its place in cocktail history.

 The name “Crusta” itself is derived from the way the cocktail is served.
 It is traditionally served in a glass that is rimmed with sugar, creating a crust-like appearance.
 The sugar rim adds a touch of sweetness to complement the flavors of the drink.

 The Crusta is known for its unique presentation.
-It is typically served in a large glass or a saucer-style cocktail glass with a sugar rim.
-The rim is made by moistening the glass with lemon or and dipping it into sugar, creating an attractive and sweet addition to the cocktail.
+It is typically served in a large wine glass or a saucer-style cocktail glass with a sugar rim.
+The rim is made by moistening the glass with lemon juice or water and dipping it into sugar, creating an attractive and sweet addition to the cocktail.

 The cocktail itself is a combination of the base spirit, citrus juice (usually lemon), sugar or simple syrup, and a touch of bitters.
 The ingredients are shaken with ice and strained into the prepared glass, garnished with a lemon twist for added aroma and visual appeal.